nitrologic/nitrologic.github.io/README.md

 ![enable2](media/enablenewzealand2.png)

-Second click, we locate New Zealand and voila, we Enable our new home.
+Second click, we locate New Zealand and voila, we bookmark our new home.

 https://ap-southeast-6.console.aws.amazon.com/ec2/home